 Monday 8 June – Caen – Étretat – Dieppe

-Today you’ll pedal inland through deepest rural France and back in time to World War I with a visit to Montreuil.
-Here, Field Marshal Haig commanded the BEF from 1916 until the end of the war.
+Today you’ll be starting at Etaples cemetery, the final resting place for 11,500 soldiers from World War I and II, before heading inland through deepest rural visiting Montreuil.
+Here, Field Marshal Haig commanded the BEF from 1916 until the end of the Great War.

 Thursday 11 June – Béthune - Ypres

 From Bethune, heading north towards Ypres you’ll be visiting several locations which lead up to Dunkirk.
 The day will end with a Last Post Ceremony at the Menin Gate.

 Friday 12 June – Ypres to Dunkirk

 The final leg takes us along the corridor, held open with such bravery, that allowed the BEF to withdraw to the coast for Operation Dynamo.
 We finish on the beach front and transfer to our well-earned celebration meal to mark the end of the ride.

 Travel back by Eurostar to London, and wave farewell (for now) to new found friends.

 Check out the highlights from our previous Big Battlefield Bike Rides.